Europe

 Right from the planning stage, particular attention was paid to resource conservation, recyclability and the ease of separation of the construction materials.
 As a result, not only are the load-bearing elements and the walls and floor/ceiling elements made of timber... connections and joints have also been implemented using special wood-wood joints.

-These joints adhere to the principle of using wood wherever possible, but also offer benefits from a building physics perspective: no condensation will form on these connectors.
+These joints adhere to the principle of using wood wherever possible, and also offer benefits from a building physics perspective: no condensation will form on these connectors.
 They are fitted into the appropriate holes and notches using special dead-blow mallets.

-Flexible room layouts: Preparations for the installation of flexible dividing walls can be seen here - later on, the residents will be able to choose between two room sizes.
+Flexible room layouts: Preparations for the installation of flexible dividing walls can be seen here later on, the residents will be able to choose between two room sizes.